Tandem kayaks are a great way to save money, paddle more efficiently, and enjoy the collaborative challenge of paddling together with others.

 I’ve spent years guiding outdoor trips, including working at kayak liveries and managing paddling expeditions.
 There are plenty of mistakes I’ve learned to avoid and I’m going to do my best to share my knowledge with you.

+Our guide and comparison table of the top rated tandem kayaks will help you choose the right kayak for you.
 By the end of this article you’ll be knowledgeable enough to confidently choose your next tandem kayak!

 Quick Answer: The 7 Best Tandem Kayaks For 2018